gggliuye/gggliuye.github.io/Study/MBA/1finace.md

 **Options** With options, one pays money to have a choice in the future (Forwards contract is bound to buy).
 * Exercise date, Exercise price, Definition of underlying and number of shares.
+  * “Ask” is the price to purchase an option.
+  * “Bid” is the price to sell the option back to the dealer.
+  * “Last” is the last price the option was sold for.
+* Why Have Options?
+  * Theoretical Reason: Kenneth Arrow : a major source of economic inefficiency is the absence of markets for risks.
+Stephen Ross : financial options have a central place in the form of “completing the market.”
+  * Behavioral Reason: Salience and Attention.
+As insurance.
+Peace of mind.
+* Put/Call parity.
+  * <u>put option price - call option price = present value of strike price + present value of dividends - price of stock</u>
+  * <u>price of stock = call price + pdv strike + pdv dividends - put price</u>
+* Using Options to Hedge:
+  * To put a floor on one's holding of stock.
+  * (Stop-loss order: will be operated by broker - human.)

 **Q&A:**
 * Speculators help to stabilize the market prices.
+* The biggest arsenal against economic inequality is the insurance industry.

+<a name="l6"></a>
+# 6. Investment Banks

+Investment banks: Underwriting securities (manage the process of issuing new shares in companies or issuing debt for companies).
+Commercial banks take deposits and make loans.

+Moral Hazard